Mobile Crisis Response Team

 - Peer support

 - Connection to ongoing services and resources

-Crisis Stabilization Community-Based Services are offered to individuals who have utilized the Mobile Crisis Response Team in one of the eleven counties listed above.
+Crisis Stabilization Community-Based Services are offered to individuals who have utilized the Mobile Crisis Response Team in one of the eighteen counties listed above.